Thank you all so much! You’re a life changer.

 Thank you for all you do for the girls in our Florence Crittenton Services Program.
 You are a light that is shining and brightening the lives of everyone you touch.
-I am grateful for you and your family !
+I am grateful for you and the FFG Family!

 I’ve acquired life participating skills from their programs including Health and Well-Being, Self-Awareness and Financial Literacy.
 They have good coaches who have daughters and know how to work with girls.Growing up I didn’t experience stable living arrangements, my dream is to own my own home to make sure my daughter doesn’t have to go through my same phase so the Financial Literacy programmed with helping me plan and budget and steps it takes to being a home owner.
 I currently reside in my own apartment home with my 9 month old daughter and if it wasn’t for the resources and information that Foundation For Girls (FFG) provided I’m not sure how I could’ve done this alone.
 Shreya’s FFG is an empowering and kind foundation serving girls and changing lives.I never hesitate to reach back out if I need help or guidance.
 I know they want to help and there is always someone I can simple text, call or email and they always reach back out.
 Shreya and FFG builds relationships.